udoyen/studyjam-metrics/README.md

 Steps to run on your vm instances:

-1. Add your project id, and zone information
-2. Create a service and grant it access to Metric writing for the VM instance
+1. Create a service and grant it access to Metric writing for the VM instance

 Steps to create a custom metrics